thedaviddias/Front-End-Checklist/README.md

 ## Webfonts

-> **Notes:** Using webfonts may cause Flash Of Unstyled Text/Flash Of Invisible Text - consider having fallback fonts and/or utilizing webfont loaders to control behavior.
+> **Notes:** Using web fonts may cause Flash Of Unstyled Text/Flash Of Invisible Text - consider having fallback fonts and/or utilizing web font loaders to control behavior.
 > * 📖 [Google Technical considerations about webfonts](https://developers.google.com/fonts/docs/technical_considerations)

 * [ ] **Webfont format:** ![High][high_img] WOFF, WOFF2 and TTF are supported by all modern browsers.